TheJacksonLaboratory/marea/README.md

 * tqdm 4.48.2
 * urllib3 1.25.10

+These requirements are automatically packaged into the __marea__ singularity container.
+All the Python code of steps 2-5 below can be run in the singularity container on the high performance cluster using the slurm scripts listed in step 6.

 ### 2. Download .xml files
 First, create the list of PubMed files to be downloaded from NCBI.
 Run _scripts/retrieve_pubmed_names.py_